ernestoglz/NetworkLayer-Combine/README.md

 ## Notes

 The project is open to contributions.
-If you find this project and want to contribute to add more feature, please feel free to fork or create a PR to the new features you wanted to include.
+If you find this project and want to contribute to add more features, please feel free to fork or create a PR to the new features you wanted to include.

 ## License